Indiana General Assembly: 1851 Constitution

 During the 1880s and 1890s, Indiana industry began to grow rapidly because of the Indiana Gas Boom, leading to the creation of many labor unions and a return to Democratic control of the General Assembly.
 One of the events to occur during the period was the Black Day of the General Assembly, a situation arising from Governor Isaac P. Gray's desire to be elected to the United States Senate.
 Beginning with the state senate's refusal to seat a new lieutenant governor, fighting broke out in the chamber and spread throughout the statehouse.
 Shots were fired, and Democrats and Republicans threatened to kill each other before police could bring the situation under control.
 A second bout of violence broke out in the 1894 regular session when Republicans locked the doors of the House chambers preventing Governor Claude Matthews from delivering a veto of a bill that repealed over a decade of Democratic legislation.
 The governor personally led fellow party members in beating down the door and unsuccessfully attempting to fight their way to the podium to deliver the vetoed bill; one newspaper said Democrats and Republicans "fought like beasts of the forest."
 During those decades, the General Assembly enacted a series of laws to protect the rights of workers and encourage more industrial growth.
 The women's suffrage movement also began in the state and rallies were held in Indianapolis to support the female suffrage legislation that was ultimately voted down in the General Assembly.

 During 1907, the General Assembly made Indiana the first state to enact eugenics legislation, and the law remained in effect until 1921.
 The law led to the forced sterilization of thousands of criminals until it was ruled unconstitutional by the Indiana Supreme Court in 1921.

+In 1919, Indiana suffragists petitioned Governor James Goodrich to convene a special session of the Indiana General Assembly to ratify the 19th Amendment to the U.S. Constitution.
+Indiana ratified the 19th Amendment January 16, 1920.

 In 1921, Julia Nelson was the first woman elected to the Indiana General Assembly.